Randy Newman is Subject of New Biography From Noted Music Author Robert Hilburn

 Share This:

-One of music’s most acclaimed songwriters will be the subject of new biography.
-A Few Words in Defense of Our Country: The Biography of Randy Newman is coming from noted music author Robert Hilburn.
-The 544-page book, told with its subject’s full cooperation, arrives October 22, 2024, via Hachette Books, and is available for pre-order in the U.S. here and in the U.K. here.
+One of music’s most acclaimed songwriters is the subject of a new biography.
+A Few Words in Defense of Our Country: The Biography of Randy Newman is from noted music author Robert Hilburn.
+The 544-page book, told with its subject’s full cooperation, arrived October 22, 2024, via Hachette Books, and is available in the U.S. here and in the U.K. here.
 Its author is a decades-long Los Angeles Times music critic.

 From the publisher’s announcement: Randy Newman is widely hailed as one of America’s all-time greatest songwriters, equally skilled in the sophisticated melodies and lyrics of the Gershwin-Porter era and the cultural commentary of his own generation, with Bob Dylan and Paul Simon among his most ardent admirers.
 While tens of millions around the world can hum “You’ve Got a Friend in Me,” his disarming centerpiece for Toy Story, most of them would be astonished to learn that the heart of Newman’s legacy is in the dozens of brilliant songs that detail the injustices, from racism to class inequality, that have contributed to the division of our nation.
 Rolling Stone declared that a single Newman song, “Sail Away,” tells us more about America than “The Star-Spangled Banner.”
 And yet, his legacy remains largely undocumented in book form—until now.